Updated August 24, 2023

-Every organization has the management hierarchy which is represented by a row of boxes.
-The level of the hierarchy is represented by one on top of other and it will look like a pyramid.
+Every organization has a management hierarchy represented by a row of boxes.
+The hierarchy level is represented by one on top of the others, which will look like a pyramid.

-Lines are used for adding these levels which show the relationship between the individual hierarchy boxes.
+Lines are used to add these levels, showing the relationship between the individual hierarchy boxes.

 How to Create an Organizational Chart in Excel?

-To create an organizational chart in excel is very simple and easy.
-Let’s understand how to create an organizational chart in excel with some examples.
+Creating an organizational chart in Excel is very simple and easy.
+Let’s use examples to create an organizational chart in Excel.

 Excel Organization Chart – Example #1

 We have a small manufacturing company XYZ and have a total of 20 employees in the organization.
-The hierarchy of the organization are as follows:
+The hierarchy of the organization is as follows:

-Now we have to prepare an excel organization chart as per the hierarchy mentioned above.
+Now we must prepare an Excel organization chart per the hierarchy mentioned above.

 Follow the below steps for this:

-Step 1 – Go to INSERT tab.
-Click on SmartArt options under Illustrations section as per below screenshot.
+Step 1 – Go to the INSERT tab.
+Click on SmartArt options under the Illustrations section as per the below screenshot.

-Step 2 – Now click on Hierarchy option in the left pane and it will display the various types of template in the right side window.
-Refer below screenshot.
+Step 2 – Now click on the Hierarchy option in the left pane, and it will display the various types of templates in the right side window.
+Refer to the below screenshot.

-After clicking on the shape, it will display a SmartArt shape in excel sheet which looks like below screenshot.
+After clicking on the shape, it will display a SmartArt shape in an Excel sheet, which looks like the below screenshot.

 Step 4 – Enter the CEO title under the first text box.
-Refer the below screenshot.
+Refer to the below screenshot.

-Step 5 – Now write the Vice President under the second text box.
+Step 5 – Write the Vice President under the second text box.

-Step 6 – As assistant President falls under Vice President hence choose the 3rd text box and click on Demote option under Create Graphic section as shown in the below screenshot.
+Step 6 – As assistant President falls under Vice President, choose the 3rd text box and click on Demote option under Create Graphic section, as shown in the below screenshot.

 Step 7 – Now write Assistant Vice President in the box.

-Step 9 – After creating the chart, you can close the chart Box by clicking on the cross button as shown below.
+Step 9 – After creating the chart, you can close the chart Box by clicking the cross button, as shown below.

 Editing the Chart

 You can edit the chart anytime by using SmartArt Tools.
-If you want to edit the shape or fill the color in the shape, click on that shape and go to the FORMAT tab.
-Here a lot of options is available for editing.
-Refer the below screenshot for your reference.
+If you want to edit or fill the color in shape, click on that shape and go to the FORMAT tab.
+Here a lot of options are available for editing.
+Refer to the below screenshot for your reference.

-If you want to edit all the shapes simultaneously, select all shape with CTRL+A shortcut key and apply the formatting as per the requirement.
+If you want to edit all the shapes simultaneously, select all shapes with the CTRL+A shortcut key and apply the formatting as required.

 Excel Organization Chart – Example #2